bokun77/ai-qa-framework/docs/adr/0002-use-selenium.md

 ## Decision

-We will use Selenium WebDriver as the primary browser automation technology for enterprise-ai-qa-framework.
+We will use Selenium WebDriver as the primary browser automation technology for ai-qa-framework.

 Selenium provides: